Border procedure (border and transit zones)

 Among the first cases of border procedure’s applications in Trieste, as of December 2019, three Pakistani asylum seekers have been subject to the accelerated procedure simply because they encountered police not far away from the Slovenian border.

-As for the maritime border, in 2020, the procedure was applied to some Tunisian citizens rescued at sea.
+Regarding the maritime border, in 2020, the procedure was applied to some Tunisian citizens rescued at sea.
 That was not the case in 2021 and 2022.
-The situation is likely to change due to the recent extension of the border procedure to people coming from safe countries of origin, as now provided by the Procedure Decree as amended by the L. 50/2023.[18]
+The situation changed due to the extension of the border procedure to people coming from safe countries of origin, as provided by the Procedure Decree as amended by the L. 50/2023 and, in general, due to the entry into force of this law.[19]

 Personal interview